Coronary artery bypass surgery (also called coronary artery bypass grafting or CABG) is a treatment for patients with coronary artery disease.

 - Help you return to your normal lifestyle and activities

 - Lower your risk of a future heart attack or other heart problems

-At Cleveland Clinic, bypass surgery is often performed along with other heart surgeries, such as valve surgery, aortic aneurysm surgery or surgery for treat atrial fibrillation (an abnormal heart beat).
+At Cleveland Clinic, bypass surgery is often performed along with other heart surgeries, such as valve surgery, aortic aneurysm surgery or surgery to treat atrial fibrillation (an abnormal heart beat).

 Internal thoracic arteries (also called ITA grafts or internal mammary arteries [IMA]) are the most common bypass grafts used.
 They are the standard of care, and the goal is to use these arteries for every patient who has isolated coronary artery bypass surgery.
 The ITAs result in the best long-term results (for more information about performance, see STS star-ratings).
 You have two internal thoracic arteries in your chest.
 If these arteries are used for bypass surgery, they can usually be kept intact at their origin because they have their own oxygen-rich blood supply.
 The other end is cut and sewn to the coronary artery below the site of the blockage.
 If the artery needs to be completely removed, it is called a “free” artery.